 Steven Karaiskos, PhD (firstname.lastname@example.org)

 Steven lost his partner David to suicide a decade ago and is a Social Emotional Learning expert with extensive experience facilitating peer support groups based on principles derived from the Yale Center for Emotional Intelligence.
 Steven is the Senior Director of Community Education and Outreach for Samaritans, a Boston-based suicide prevention and grief support organization.

 Marianne Reid Schrom (firstname.lastname@example.org)

-The survivor of her brother’s 2007 suicide, Marianne has extensive experience as a suicide bereavement support group facilitator and educator, including for the New York State Funeral Directors Association, the New York State Tribute Foundation, and LivingWorks.
+The survivor of her brother John's 2007 suicide, Marianne has extensive experience as a suicide bereavement support group facilitator and educator, including for the New York State Funeral Directors Association, the New York State Tribute Foundation, and LivingWorks.
 She is a former member of the national Loss and Bereavement Council of the American Foundation for Suicide Prevention.
 Early in her career, Marianne was a high school teacher for a decade, during which time she lost more than one student to suicide.